 Do you want to make a difference and be part of an award-winning agency, dedicated to enhancing the quality of life in Idaho through transportation?
-At the Idaho Transportation Department, every employee is critical to the mission and we strive to foster an innovative, collaborative workplace where employees can grow and do their best work.
+At the Idaho Transportation Department, creating an Ideal Workplace is a priority.
+Every employee is critical to the mission and we strive to foster an innovative, collaborative workplace where employees can grow and do their best work.

-Commitment to our Veterans
+Commitment to Veterans

 As a way of honoring those men and women who have served their country on active duty with the armed forces, the State of Idaho gives preference to veterans by providing them a more favorable competitive position for state government employment, while at the same time acknowledging the larger sacrifice of disabled veterans.
 Eligible veterans are provided advantages in employment with the State of Idaho, including preference for initial employment and retention in the event of layoffs.

-Career Paths
+ITD Career Paths

 The primary responsibility of the Transportation Technician, Operations (TTO) position is to maintain the roadways for the State of Idaho.
 This includes plowing snow, monitoring weather and weather patterns, construction inspection, maintenance of road drainage, bridge maintenance, and heavy equipment operations.